systemd

 - The latest 500k log entries are queried in full, evaluating all the fields of every single log entry.
 This evaluation allows counting the unique values per field, updating the counters next to each value at the filters section of the dashboard.

-- When the latest 500k log entries have been processed and there are more data to read, the plugin divides evenly 500k more log entries to the number of journal files matched by the query.
-So, it will continue to evaluate all the fields of all log entries, up to the budget per file, aiming to fully query 1 million log entries in total.
+- When the latest 500k log entries have been processed and there is more data to read, the plugin evenly divides 500k more log entries to the number of journal files matched by the query.
+So, it will continue to evaluate all the fields of all log entries, up to the budget per file, aiming to fully query one million log entries in total.

 - When the budget is hit for a given file, the plugin continues to scan log entries, but this time it does not evaluate